SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-01-htb-pov-writeup.md

 To understand the plan ahead, I'll explain what is ASP.NET WebForms and how does it handle states, as well as what these headers mean and do.

-ASP.NET Web Forms is an older ASP.NET framework that handles user interactions using server-side events instead of direct HTTP requests.
-It keeps track of page state through mechanisms like ViewState and EventValidation, which are sent back and forth between the client and the server.
-As a visual learner myself, I prefer to see the flow rather than just reading it.
-This chart represent the exchange in information and states between server and client in ASP-NET WebForms.
+ASP.NET Web Forms is an older ASP.NET framework that handles user interactions using server-side events rather than direct, clearly defined HTTP endpoints.
+It keeps track of page state through mechanisms such as ViewState and EventValidation, which are exchanged between the client and the server on each interaction.

+As a visual learner myself, I find it easier to understand this behavior by looking at the flow rather than just reading about it.
+The chart below represents how information and state are passed back and forth between the client and the server in an ASP.NET Web Forms application.

 <p align="center">
   <a href="/assets/images/pov/Captura10.PNG" class="glightbox">
     <img src="/assets/images/pov/Captura10.PNG" width="700">
   </a>
 </p>

+From an attack point of view, anything the client can influence and that later gets processed by the server is always worth looking at.
+In this case, the state-related fields used by Web Forms stand out, since they play a direct role in how the server decides what logic to execute.

+It’s also worth keeping in mind that actions in ASP.NET Web Forms don’t generate the kind of clean, obvious POST requests you might expect.
+Instead, everything is handled through generic postbacks to the same page, with the server figuring out what to do based on the submitted state data.